 • An object is an instance of a class.
 We might have a class List; any particular list is an object of that class.
-To create an object use the new construct, as in
+To create an object use the new construct, as in new <class-name>(<arguments for the class constructor>)

-'''

 Movie m = new Movie("Boyhood");

-'''